CI-Connect/tutorial-octave/README.md

 ## Job monitoring
 The  ID for the above job is 252466.
-Note that we submitted 100 jobs by means of the keyword "Queue 100" in the octave.submit file.
+Note that we submitted 100 jobs by means of the keyword `Queue 100` in the octave.submit file.
 As a result, we have 100 jobs with ID's  252466.0, 252466.1, 252466.2, and so on.
 You can check the status of the jobs